Pick Szeged: Winter salami of Szeged

 Winter salami (Pick Salami) is a traditional product made of a mixture of lean pork and fatty pork belly, and spiced according to a secret recipe.
-The mixture is filled in casings, followed by a cold smoking curing, a drying and a ripening phase.
+The mixture is pumped into casings, followed by cold beechwood smoke curing, a drying, and a ripening phase.
 Finally the salami becomes covered with noble mold.
+According to the original recipe, winter salami was made of donkey meat.
+After a while, however, there were insuffient donkey stock in Hungary.
+A new solution had to be found, and elder sow meat, which has a similar taste, replaced donkey meat.

+One of the main characteristics of Pick Salami is that a coat of mould appears during the drying and maturation stages.
+Mold fungi need a chilly temperature and a suitable humidity to settle down.
+When cooling technology was introduced in the late 1950s, winter salami could now be made all year round.

 Szeged

 Szeged lies on the banks of the Tisza river.
-The natural endowments of Szeged and its region are favourable to cultivation of plants and animal husbandry.
-The geographical conditions and related expertise allows for the breeding of high quality pigs.
-The mature pigs, which are used to make salami in Szeged, come from these areas.
+Szeged and its surrounding region are favourable to plant cultivation and animal husbandry.
+The geographical conditions and related expertise is suitable for the breeding of high quality pigs used for the salami.

 History

-About the factory

 The production of winter salami was introduced to Hungary by Mark Pick, a master butcher of Jewish origin.
-In 1869 Mr. Pick settled down and established a salami factory in Szeged, Hungary.
-He developed and improved his business step by step.
-He made salami in larger quantities when he brought in workers from Italy in 1883.
-The large-scale production of salami was started in 1885.
-After the founder’s death in 1892, his widow and her brother managed the operation.
+In 1869, Pick settled down and established a salami factory in Szeged, Hungary.
+By 1883, he brought in workers from Italy to help scale his salami production operations.
+After Pick's death in 1892, his widow and her brother took over operations.

-Mark's eldest son Jenő joined the enterprise in 1906.
-With him, a new period in the factory’s history began.
-He bought the nearby ‘Tian’ salami factory, which had become earlier bankrupt.
-This way the entire real estate near the Tisza river became the property of Pick family.
-Jenő Pick aspired to introduce changes with the help of modern tools.
-He recognised the significance of advertisement and had talent for business.
-Salami became the main product of the enterprise in the first decades of the 20th century.
-Between the two world wars, Pick factory became the most significant plant of the Hungarian food industry and the Pick salami became a global brand.
-Jenő Pick ran the factory on his own from 1934 until its nationalization.
+Pick's eldest son, Jenő joined the company in 1906.
+Jenő bought the nearby ‘Tian’ salami factory, which had become bankrupt.
+This enabled the Pick family to own substantial real estate along the Tisza river and they moved factory operations closer to the river.
+Jenő Pick was eager to modernise the business with the latest technology.
+Between the two world wars, Pick factory became a leading name in Hungarian food and the Pick salami became a global brand.
+Jenő Pick ran the factory from 1934 until it was nationalised in 1948.
+In 1992, the company became a public limited company under the name Pick Szeged Szalámigyár és Húsüzem Rt and it was privatised four years later.